 Before we brought home our first puppy Linus we knew he would be going to local pet trainer Sue Myles.
-It’s a good idea to have a training plan and a good dog trainer ready to help you when your puppy is not being and angel.
+It’s a good idea to have a training plan and a good dog trainer ready to help you when your puppy is not being an angel.

 QUICK TIP: Even though we’ve been training puppies for over a decade we still take our pups to group training classes.
-It’s important for your puppy to not only learn obedience, but to learn how to properly socialize with other puppies.
+It’s important for your puppy to not only learn obedience but to learn how to properly socialize with other puppies.

 41. Pet Sitter/Walker

 Sometimes it just takes talking to friends, family, and neighbors about getting a little help when you’re at work or need a break from your puppy.
-If those aren’t options their are online services, individual pet sitters/walkers, or even check with your local doggy daycare facility.
+If those aren’t options there are online services, individual pet sitters/walkers, or even check with your local doggy daycare facility.

 We’re lucky when raising guide dog puppies we have the option to board our pups at the school free of charge.
 However, there may be a time when you need to board your puppy.
 Start researching facilities in your area or start checking with family, friends, and neighbors to see if they might be able to board your puppy when you need a vacay.

-QUICK TIP: If you’re working a full time job then you may need to make an alternate plan for your puppy.
+QUICK TIP: If you’re working a full-time job then you may need to make an alternate plan for your puppy.
 Your puppy could end up with behavior problems if you leave him home alone for extended periods of time during the day.

 43. Pet Insurance